jupyter/nbdime/docs/source/usecases.rst

 Use cases
 =========

-Fundamentally, we envision use cases mainly in the categories of a merge command for version control integration, and diff command for inspecting changes and automated regression testing.
-At the core of it all is the diff algorithms, which must handle not only text in source cells but also a number of data formats based on mime types in output cells.
+Use cases for nbdime are envisioned to be mainly in the categories of a merge command for version control integration and diff command for inspecting changes and automated regression testing.
+At the core of nbdime is the diff algorithms, which must handle not only text in source cells but also a number of data formats based on mime types in output cells.